dmytrostriletskyi/threads-net/README.md

 ### Disclaimer

 To interact with `Threads API`, there is no need for any authorization, so in the library it is called `public API`.
-On the other hand, to interact with `Instagram API`, you have to specify `Instagram` username and password (as like you do when you log in to `Threads` mobile application), so in the library it is called `private API`.
+On the other hand, to interact with `Instagram API`, you have to specify `Instagram` username and password (like you do when you log in to `Threads` mobile application), so in the library it is called `private API`.

 * `Public API` has only read-only endpoints.
-In the same time, `private API` has both read and write endpoints.
+At the same time, `private API` has both read and write endpoints.
-  `Public API` much less stable than `private API` (because `private API` is used for `Instagram API` and `Instagram` is stable product in general already).
+  `Public API` is much less stable than `private API` (because `private API` is used for `Instagram API` and `Instagram` is a stable product in general already).
-* `Public API` less risky to get `rate limits` or to have an account in `Threads` and/or `Instagram` be suspended.
+* `Public API` is less risky to get `rate limits` or to have an account in `Threads` and/or `Instagram` be suspended.

 So, it is a trade-off between stability, bugs and `rate limits` and/or `suspension`.
 But with the library you can combine two approaches: for instance, prefer `public API` for read-only endpoints and `private API` for write-only